joshforbes/blog/content/post/persisting-polymorphism.md

 }
 ```

 This implementation would result in the `open()` method being modified anytime a new publishable type is added.
 Similar methods would have to exist for the other job status changes as well.
 Not a maintainable approach.
-If we could abstract the behavior for each of the types into their own classes this method could be significantly cleaned.
+If we could abstract the behavior for each of the types into their own classes this method could be significantly improved.
 Consider if the open method could look like this instead:

 ```javascript
 public function open()